BodonFerenc/BodonFerenc.github.io/_posts/2021-03-09-a-bite-of-functional-programming.md

 ## Socket sharding

-[Socket sharding](https://code.kx.com/q/wp/socket-sharding/) on Linux boxes allow multiple q processes to use the same port.
+[Socket sharding](https://code.kx.com/q/wp/socket-sharding/) on Linux boxes allows multiple q processes to use the same port.
 Simply prepend literal `rp,` to the port number.
 The Linux kernel takes care of distributing the task to the processes.
 The kernel tries to evenly distribute the task but it doesn't do it as efficiently as q.
 It can easily assign a task to a busy process  while other processes are free.
 This is demonstrated by the following code.

 ```bash
 $ for i in {1..5}; do q -p rp,5000 </dev/null &> log-$i.log &; done